khalid609/Encoder/README.md

 ## 📌 Description

-**Encoder** is a C++ application designed to encode and process data efficiently.
+**XOR-Encoder** is a C++ application designed to encode and process data efficiently.
 Built with Visual Studio 2022, it supports multiple build configurations including Debug and Release modes for both x86 and x64 platforms.

 ---